TomeCarvalho/TPW_T2/README.md

 **Virtual Environment Creation and Activation**

-Inside the `djangoProject` directory, create the venv:
+In the repository's root directory, create the venv:

 `python -m venv venv`